uleman-code/Pepperwood/README.md

 icon or shortcut (single-click in the taskbar).
 A command window will open:

 <img width="1116" height="225" alt="image" src="https://github.com/user-attachments/assets/2d99acc9-7523-4d5c-99ef-21aaf49c8fcf" />
-(The directory shown in this screenshot depend on where the executable happens to be stored, and will be different for you.)
+(The directory shown in this screenshot depends on where the executable happens to be stored, and will be different for you.)

 Keep this window open (minimizing is okay); as you use the app, further informational messages will appear.